ThornstromDeveloper/CSharp/README.md

 ### Set source and range

-Start with from clause to introduce source (departments) and range (dep)
+Start with from clause to introduce source (customers) and range (cust)

 `var queryAllCustomers = from cust in customers select cust;`